 Of course, you need the gear for whatever you want to do.
-However, you may need some additional pieces for your own protection from wildlife and other hazards which is the great waste of the land.
+However, you may need some additional pieces for your own protection from wildlife, and other hazards.
+The biggest “hazard” is the great waste of the land.
 Whenever you leave the car, bus or house, you are at risk to enter the food chain.

 When you plan on hiking, make sure you have appropriate hiking shoes.
 Don’t go out there with hiking shoes that are not yet broken in.
-Once you are out there you can’t go back even when the blisters on your blisters get blisters.
+Once you are out there, you can’t go back even when the blisters on your blisters get blisters.
 Also have a full First Aid kit.

 … depends on the time of the year you are travelling in Alaska.
 I already wrote a post on what to pack for aurora watching.
 Be aware that you can only watch the aurora when you have clear sky and dark nights.
 Thus, if seeing the aurora is your goal, you will have to plan for traveling after mid August to end of April.
 The best chances are in March, which on average is the driest month with the fewest cloudiness.
 However, March can still be pretty cold.

 In the Interior of Alaska, temperatures can reach the 90s (27.9oC) around local noon.
 This means you can get a heat stroke.
 In the early mornings, temperatures may be in their 50s (10oC).
 When you are hiking be aware that temperature typically decreases about 1.27F (0.65o) per 328 fts (100 m) increase in height.
-Thus, pack clothes that are suitable for layering.
+Therefore, you need to pack clothes that are suitable for layering.
 More on Alaska’s climates at the link.

 When sightseeing in a town, skip the socks in sandals or sneakers.
 If you absolutely need socks, wear socks that end at the ankle.
 Wear short sleeves when temperatures are above 50F (10oC).
 Wear long pants only when it rains.
-Otherwise go for Bermudas, shorts or Capris.Believe it or not, but some Alaskans wear Bermudas year round. #Alaska #streetstyle Click To Tweet
+Otherwise go for Bermudas, shorts or capris.Believe it or not, but some Alaskans wear Bermudas year round. #Alaska #streetstyle Click To Tweet

 Wear tank tops, spaghetti strap tops with the aforementioned pants or with a mini-skirt or a maxi halter or strapless dress on days with sunny sky and temperatures in the 70s (warmer than 21.1o).
 Oh, did I say that Fairbanksans love to run around town in flip-flops during their spare time?